DanniYuGithub/BEACH/README.md

-Please set up your default internet browser as google chrome Then, in your R console, please run the following code to run BEACH locally.
+Please set up your default internet browser as google chrome and then, in your R console, please run the following code to run BEACH locally.

 library(shiny);
 runGitHub("BEACH", "DanniYuGithub");